spiral/docs/application/testing.md

 You can pass custom instance of `EnvironmentInterface` in order to define separate database credentials and values.

 ## Testing Http Methods
-In addition to that, you can use `HttpTest` with ability to emulate user requests, cookies and sessions:
+Use `HttpTest` with ability to emulate user requests, cookies and sessions:

 ```php
 class IndexTest extends HttpTest